lisa-wolfgang/Bubble-Wrap/README.md

 ### Hassle-free control nodes

-Say goodbye to extra and missing spaces in your text.
 Coloring, resizing, and adding pauses is as easy as selecting a portion of text and applying the desired effect.
 In addition, presets are available for the most common animation/sound control nodes, but with full support for custom values.
-When it comes time to export, the control nodes are intelligently inserted so minimal manual tweakage is required.
+When it comes time to export, the control nodes are intelligently inserted to avoid the need for manual reordering.

-### Smart paste
+### Effortless syntax conversion

+Easily import and export your bubbles from the clipboard with your format/editor of choice:

+- Plain text
+- MSYT files
+- YAML files
+- Wild Bits
+- NX Editor (TOTK only)
+- MSBT Editor (TOTK only)

+When importing, both full message entries and syntax fragments are supported.
+Unrecognized/unsupported control nodes will remain as red lines, but they are lost when switching to a different export format.

-Simply paste a set of dialogue from your planning document into a bubble -- the text will automatically be wrapped and broken into multiple bubbles based on line breaks.
-Plus, sneaky variants of apostrophes and other characters are weeded out and replaced with the correct in-game versions.
+Bubble Wrap will also automatically replace sneaky variants of apostrophes and other characters with the correct in-game versions.

-### Effortless syntax export

-Easily export your bubbles for use in MSYT files, NX Editor, or MSBT Editor.
-Select your game and format of choice, then hit the button or keyboard shortcut to copy the syntax to the clipboard.
-Never type a `\n` again.

 ## Install

-Bubble Wrap is a web app: no installation is required, and it works on all platforms.
-However, if your browser supports it, you may install it offline.

-Access Bubble Wrap at https://lisa-wolfgang.github.io/Bubble-Wrap.
+Bubble Wrap is a web application: simply visit https://lisa-wolfgang.github.io/Bubble-Wrap to start using it.

+If supported by your browser, you may also install Bubble Wrap as a "standalone" application, although this still requires Internet access.
+If you need offline access, see [CONTRIBUTING.md](CONTRIBUTING.md) for guidance on running the application locally.

 ## Contributing